How Much Horsepower Does An F1 Car Have?

 The season’s highest top speed was set at 352 km/h (219 mph) at Monza by Gerhard Berger, while Teo Fabi came in second fastest, both racers driving B186s.

 It is true that the B186s weren’t competitive at first as the team struggled with the ‘light switch’ power delivery of the BMW engine.
 They also had a hard time due to the shortage of spare parts and the strain placed on the chassis by the enormous power of the BMW engine.
-The team was also initially disadvantaged by its partnership with the tyre supplier Pirelli, when most of the front running teams were running Goodyears, as neither it nor fellow-Pirelli user Brabham had managed to complete many laps during pre-season testing; the Italian company mostly relying on data from the Ligier team.
+The team was also initially disadvantaged by its partnership with the tyre supplier Pirelli, when most of the front-running teams were running Goodyears, as neither it nor fellow Pirelli user Brabham had managed to complete many laps during pre-season testing; the Italian company mostly relying on data from the Ligier team.

 However, by the time the championship was in mid-season, the B186s were already what they were meant to be.

 Throughout the season, the B186 went through modifications that improved its aerodynamic features which included changes to the front and rear wings and altered underbody.
 There were also new suspension packages and revised setup concepts.
-The B186 also required fortified chassis to cope with the pressure of the BMW engine.
+The B186 also required a fortified chassis to cope with the pressure of the BMW engine.

 The development package reached completion with the addition of a new rear wing design during the Austrian Grand Prix.